 AAA Editor Notes

 South Street Seaport Museum is at 12 Fulton St. The South Street Seaport, a 12-block historic district, was a flourishing 17th- and 18th-century port.
 The museum is an assemblage of landmark buildings and refurbished warehouses connected by cobblestone streets.
 Also of interest are exhibit galleries; Bowne & Co.
 Stationers and Bowne Printers, print shops with antique presses; and a lighthouse memorial to the victims of the 1912 Titanic disaster.
-Visitors can also climb aboard the lightship Ambrose and the barque Peking at Pier 16 to see exhibits about navigation and lightships.
+Visitors can also climb aboard the lightship Ambrose at Pier 16 to see exhibits about navigation and lightships.
 Excursions aboard Pioneer, a historic schooner, also are available.
 Seaport walking tours also are offered.

 Guided tours are available.
 Food is available.
 Time: Allow 2 hours minimum.